telekom-security/tpotce/README.md

 We encourage you not to disable the data submission as it is the main purpose of the community approach - as you all know **sharing is caring** 😍

-<a name="sissden-optin"></a>
+<a name="hpfeeds-optin"></a>
-## Opt-In SISSDEN Data Submission
+## Opt-In HPFEEDS Data Submission
-As an Opt-In it is now possible to also share T-Pot data with [SISSDEN](https://sissden.eu).
+As an Opt-In it is now possible to also share T-Pot data with 3rd party HPFEEDS brokers, such as [SISSDEN](https://sissden.eu).
-If you want to share your T-Pot data you simply have to regsiter an account with SISSDEN which will have its own benefits.
-Once registered you will receive an `Ident` and a `Secret` to share events with SISSDEN.
-In T-Pot you simply run `sissden_optin.sh` which will ask for your SISSDEN `Ident` and `Secret`.
-It will automatically update `/opt/tpot/etc/tpot.yml` to deliver events to SISSDEN.
+If you want to share your T-Pot data you simply have to regsiter an account with a 3rd party broker with its own benefits towards the community.
+Once registered you will receive your credentials to share events with the broker.
+In T-Pot you simply run `hpfeeds_optin.sh` which will ask for your credentials, in case of SISSDEN this is just `Ident` and `Secret`, everything else is pre-configured.
+It will automatically update `/opt/tpot/etc/tpot.yml` to deliver events to your desired broker.

 <a name="roadmap"></a>
 # Roadmap